Chris-pter/PostGIS-Plantation-GeoDB/README.md

 **Load**
 * Ingest cleaned layers into the respective estate schemas via QGIS *Export to PostgreSQL*.
-* Master schema then generates **SQL View** for cross-estate reporting.
+* Master schema then generates **SQL Views** for cross-estate reporting.

 This ETL framework ensures consistent structure, spatial integrity, and Single Source of Truth (SSOT) across all 12 estates.

 ---
 ## Problem Statement
 ### Why This Geodatabase Was Developed
-Previously, spatial data for estate management has traditionally been handled using **GeoPackage (.gpkg)** files e.g.-division.gpkg, section.gpkg.
+Previously, spatial data for estate management has traditionally been handled using **GeoPackage (.gpkg)** files e.g., division.gpkg, section.gpkg.
 Each .gpkg file contained consolidated spatial layers for every estate, a convenient "plug-and-play" solution that we could copy and use in QGIS.

 While this approach worked for quick map production, it introduced several issues over time: